 How to make the perfect pancake

-Get your pancakes right this year with a foolproof basic recipe and a few easy toppings to go with them.
+Get your pancakes right this year with fool proof recipes, including dairy and gluten-free options, plus a few easy toppings to go with them.

 Pancake day, or, Shrove Tuesday, has always been a much-loved holiday.
-With the cold January weather still upon us, there’s no better way to keep entertained indoors than mixing pancakes with the kids.
+With the cold February weather still upon us, there’s no better way to keep entertained indoors than mixing pancakes.

 Ingredients (serves 4)